xiaohunying/notes/pages/aws-encryption.md

 # AWS CloudHSM

 HSM (Hardware Security Module) is a physical tamper-resistant hardware applicance that is used to protect and safeguard cryptographic material and encryption keys.
 CloudHSM is used for secure encryption key management and storage which can be used as a root of trust for an enterprise when it comes to data protection allowing you to deploy secure and compliant workloads within AWS.
+CloudHSM must be provisioned inside a VPC.
 There are a number of different operations that CloudHSM can help you provide:
 - Creation, storage and management of cryptographic keys.
 - The ability to use cryptographic hash functions.
 - The ability to generate cryptographic secure random data.